-NASA Rovers Continue Unique Exploration Of Mars
+NASA Rovers Continue Unique Exploration of Mars

 NASA's Mars Opportunity rover began its latest adventure today inside the martian crater informally called Endurance.
 Opportunity will roll in with all six wheels, then back out to the rim to check traction by looking at its own track marks.

 "NASA has made a careful decision.
 The potential science benefits of sending Opportunity into the crater are well worth the calculated risk the rover might not be able to climb back out," said JPL's Dr. Firouz Naderi, manager of NASA's Mars Exploration Program.
 "Inside the Endurance crater waits the possibility for the most compelling science investigations Opportunity could add to what it has already accomplished.
-We have done the ground testing necessary to evaluate the likelihood of exiting the crater afterwards," he said.
+We have done the ground testing necessary to evaluate the likelihood of exiting the crater afterwards."

 "Spirit and Opportunity are well into their bonus periods after successfully completing their three-month primary missions in April," Naderi said.
 "Both rovers are starting new chapters.
 Spirit is within a stone's throw of Columbia Hills, and Opportunity is entering the crater."